sunfounder/kepler-kit/docs/source/video_course/lesson11.rst

 This tutorial covers controlling an RGB LED using the SunFounder Kepler Kit and Raspberry Pi Pico W:

-* **RGB LED Control**: Explains controlling RGB LED colors using PWM (Pulse Width Modulation).
-Discusses the structure of the RGB LED, which has three LEDs (red, green, and blue) with a common ground.
-Emphasizes the importance of using separate current-limiting resistors for each color channel to prevent crosstalk.
+* **RGB LED Control**: Explains controlling RGB LED colors with PWM, emphasizing the use of separate resistors for each color channel.
-* **Wiring Diagram and Setup**: Provides a detailed wiring diagram for connecting the RGB LED and the required resistors to the Raspberry Pi Pico W. Demonstrates the physical setup on a breadboard, including connections for red, green, and blue channels to GPIO pins 13, 14, and 15, respectively.
+* **Wiring Diagram and Setup**: Detailed diagram for connecting the RGB LED and resistors to GPIO pins 13, 14, and 15 on the Pico W.
-* **Code Explanation**: Describes the code for setting up PWM on each GPIO pin and controlling the brightness of each color channel.
-Covers the setup of PWM frequency, duty cycle, and the initialization of GPIO pins for red, green, and blue channels.
+* **Code Explanation**: Code setup for PWM control of red, green, and blue channels, adjusting brightness and colors.
-* **Practical Demonstration**: Shows how to run the code to change the color of the RGB LED.
-Demonstrates turning individual color channels on and off, and adjusting brightness levels.
+* **Practical Demonstration**: Shows how to change RGB LED colors by controlling each color channel.
-* **Homework Assignment**: Asks users to create a program that prompts the user for a color (red, green, blue, cyan, magenta, yellow, orange, or white) and adjusts the RGB LED to display the specified color.
-Encourages users to mix and match PWM values to achieve accurate color representation.
+* **Homework Assignment**: Create a program that prompts for a color and adjusts the RGB LED to display it using PWM.

 **Video**